VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

-My chamber now reaches about 63C with a quad fan configuration, whereas it only reached rougly 50C previously.
+My chamber now reaches about 63C with a quad fan configuration, whereas it stuggled to reach roughly 50C previously.
 Chamber temp is also reached more quickly.

 <B>I do not recommend increasing your bed's max_power to increase heat output.</B> Since you can't control max power at runtime, your bed will run at too high of a power while heating, risking warping your bed.